varun30300/COMP6721-project/README.md

 ## Contribution

-- Varun - Reseach and brainstorming, codebase for supervised learning, codebase for feature extraction, documentation
+- Varun - Reseach and brainstorming, codebase for supervised learning, codebase for feature extraction, documentation, codebase for phase 2
-- Deepthi - Reseach and brainstorming, codebase for semi-supervised learning, codebase for feature extraction, documentation
+- Deepthi - Reseach and brainstorming, codebase for semi-supervised learning, codebase for feature extraction, documentation, codebase for phase 2
-- Yun Fat Chan - Reseach and brainstorming, documentation
+- Yun Fat Chan - Reseach and brainstorming, documentation, codebase for phase 2